Ilhasoft/ISParseBind/README.md

   - ISParseBindImageView, ISParseBindTextField, ISParseBindTextView, ISParseBindSlider, ISParseBindLabel.

-  - Or you can create your own component that implement ISParseBindable and  support native components of section Supported Components, and implement these functions:
+  - Or you can create your own component that implement ISParseBindable and support native components of section 'Supported Components', and implement these functions:

     ```swift
-        @objc optional func willSet(value:Any) -> Any?
+    func willSet(value:Any) -> Any?
-        @objc optional func didSet(value:Any)
+    func didSet(value:Any)
-        @objc optional func willFill(value:Any) -> Any?
+    func willFill(value:Any) -> Any?
-        @objc optional func didFill(value:Any)
+    func didFill(value:Any)
     ```

     > willFill can be used for "string format" for example before fill the field.
     >
     > willSet can be used for remove the string formatation before save in Parse.
+    >
+    > You can ignore willFill returning "nil" on willFill implementation method
+    >
+    > You can set persist = false in execution time, you only need implement willSet and call self.persist = false before the method return.